Registered Psychologist · Victoria, BC

 Why It Matters

-What you actually get when
+What you actually get when you work with a specialist.

-Expertise you won't
+Expertise you won't find everywhere

 Sexual health is still a significant gap in most clinical training programs.
 I've spent 15 years building real depth in an area that most psychologists touched briefly in grad school.
 When you're dealing with something this personal and this underserved, that difference matters.

-A neurobiological lens that
+A neurobiological lens that changes what's possible

-Understanding that your nervous system was shaped by experience — and that it can be reshaped — isn't just reassuring.
+Understanding that your nervous system was shaped by experience, and that it can be reshaped, isn't just reassuring.
 It reframes what therapy is for and what you can realistically expect from it.
 Insight leads to agency.
 Agency leads to change.

-Honest and direct,
+Honest and direct, without the performance

 I bring a lot of myself to this work.
 You'll get a clinician who tells you what they actually think, challenges you when it's useful, and doesn't deliver feedback wrapped in so much softening that you can't find it.
 I'm warm.
 I'm also pretty direct.
 Both things are true.

-You leave more capable,
+You leave more capable, not more dependent

 My goal is to give you insight, tools, and a framework that you carry with you.
 Good therapy should eventually make itself unnecessary.
 That's what I'm working toward from the first session.